Pakistan.. The Roof of the World

 An early breakfast and take the flight to Gilgit.
 Upon arrival we will check in at the hotel, and freshen up.
 Later on we will proceed to Aga Khan Rural Support Program head office.
 A senior development manager will give us a briefing regarding the role of AKRSP in overall socio economic development of Gilgit Baltistan.
 After the lunch we will visit 7th century Tibetan style Buddha that is carved on the rock face of a cliff in Kargah.
 Hinduism began to filter the north from India in the 8th century and probably reached Gilgit in the 10th century on the sabre-tips of a force of Shins invading from the lower Indus.
-Upon return from Cargah Valley we will visit the graveyard of British explorer George Hayward who was murdered in July 1870.
+We will visit the graveyard of British explorer George Hayward who was murdered in July 1870.
 He was one of the many players of the classical Great Game between the British Raj and the Russian Empire.
-We will explore Gilgit Bazar on our way back to hotel.
 Gilgit has been a central town since the ancient times.
 Buddhism to China spread through Gilgit and Baltistan from Texila.
 Also being the central town on Silk Road it has played a major role in trade and politics between China, Central Asia and India during the medieval and colonial times.
-Proceed to your hotel for overnight.
+We will explore Gilgit Bazar on our way back to hotel.
+Return to your hotel for your dinner and overnight.
 (B,L,D)

 Gilgit - Hunza

-After breakfast we drive to Hunza on the Karakoram highway which is only 2 hours from Gilgit.
-We will have several stops along the route and one of the thrilling spectacular views of Mount Rakaposhi (25,551’).
-If the weather cooperates you will see the dramatic color change of its snowy peak caused by the play of light against the bright white of the snow.
-Another interesting stop will be at the Chalt which is known as the continental collision where the Indo-Pak meets the Eurasian plate.
-This event occurred about 60-70 million years ago and was the cause of the formation of the Karakoram and the Himalayas, the youngest and highest mountain ranges in the world.
-We will also stop at the place called Nilt, where in 1890 British crossed over to Hunza.
-Before entering to Hunza at Minapin Village of Nagir we will have a Tea/Coffee break at the scenic viewpoint of Rakaposhi.
-Here you see Rakaposhi and its watershed from top of the mountain to the river Hunza which is attracting visitors to stop.
+Drive to Hunza, along the KKH, which is only 2 hours, but we will have many Stops, today, along the route one of the thrilling stop is when you see the first glimpse of Rakaposhi, 7778 meters, high, right.
+It is one of the most beautiful mountains in the world, you can see from various angles, while you are in Hunza.
+Another interesting point is “Where two Continents Collided”Indian landmass collided against the southward moving Eurasian Plate about 55 million years ago.
+This collision process continued for another ten or 15 million years.
+We will also stop at a place called Nilt, where in 1890 British crossed over to Hunza.
+Hunza first ever fell to an invader.
+British were eager to scale Hunza as they did surrounding regions as part of their consolidation process forward policy.
+We will have a Tea/Coffee break at the scenic viewpoint of Rakaposhi, before interring to Hunza at Minapin Village of Nagir.
+Here you see Rakaposhi and its watershed from top of the mountain to the river Hunza a very unique point on the KKH, attracting visitors to stop.
 We further continue to Hunza.
-After checking in and lunch at Serena Hunza, we will have short break of an hour or so to settle down enjoy the surrounding.
-Afterwards we will head to Baltit Fort.
-It was the residence of local Mirs, (local rulers) for the last 750 years.
+After checking in and lunch at Serena Hunza, Karimabad, there will be short break of an hour or so to settle down enjoy the surrounding.
+Afterwards head for Baltit Fort, for an exclusive visit in the evening followed by a cultural show and Dinner inside the fort.
+Baltit Fort was the residence of local Mirs, (local rulers) for the last 750 years.
 When a new palace was build 1945 old fort was gradually abandoned.
-Enjoy cultural show and dinner inside the fort.
-Overnight at the hotel.
 (B,L,D)